 Essentially, the three main charges which determine the cost of electricity per kWh are: delivery, supply, and taxes with state surcharges.

 Delivery is the process of physically transporting electricity to the customer.
 The electricity will go from the point of production (power plant, hydroelectric plant, wind/solar farm, etc.), through the high voltage transmission network, then through the low voltage distribution network, and finally into your home.

 The local utility company will cover this part of your service (and charge customers the standard energy rate and monthly fee) no matter which retail electric provider you choose to purchase electricity from.
 Although delivery charges do not vary with market variations, your delivery charges may evolve over time.

 Supply charges vary based on which electricity provider you choose (when moving into a new home or switching to a different REP).
 These prices include the real market cost of electricity (the wholesale cost of electricity), as well as the overhead costs associated with doing business, such as customer service.

 Your electricity tax rates vary based on where you live, and can include:

-- Utility incurred taxes: these are taxes charged by the state to the utility company.
-The utility company will then charge the customer in order to reimburse the expense.
+- Utility incurred taxes: charged by the state to the utility company.
+The utility company will then charge the customer in order to have that expense reimbursed.

 Green energy offers

-If you choose to sign up to a green electricity offer with your REP, you will pay a little extra in order to guarantee electricity from renewable source (find out more about the Impact of green offers).
-Please note that this is different to renewable charges which your utility company may bill you in the delivery section of your bill.
+Some REPs offer plans with the option to choose renewable energy to power your home.
+The rate difference with adding this feature is generally higher than the standard non-renewable energy offering.
+This is different to renewable charges which your utility company may bill you in the delivery section of your bill.
 Renewable charges (in your delivery charges) are compulsory to all customers, whereas green energy offers are not.